 - Understand the Driver’s Responsibility: If you’re behind the wheel, you are legally responsible for ensuring every child is properly secured.
 A violation can result in fines and could seriously reduce your compensation in a personal injury claim if an accident happens.

-What Are Missouri’s Booster Seat Laws?
+What Are Missouri’s Booster Seat Requirements?

 Keeping your kids safe in the car is priority number one, but figuring out the specific rules for car seats and booster seats can feel overwhelming.
 Between changing recommendations and the sheer number of products on the market, it’s easy to feel unsure if you’re doing it right.
 Missouri law cuts through the confusion by setting clear guidelines based on a child’s age, weight, and height to ensure they are properly protected.
 Understanding these requirements is not only essential for your child’s safety but can also be a critical factor in the event of an automobile accident.